zifnab87/card-api/Readme.md

 - The database service starts at port: 3307 and has the schema cardapi created.
 The data is attached as a volume in a simbling to the git repository directory `../mysql-data`
 - The spring boot service starts at port: 8080

-For Development Cycle to rebuild images we run the commands below:
+For Docker Development Cycle (not needed for local) to rebuild images we run the commands below:
 --
 ```
 mvn clean